iDestyKK/cs361_qc/proj1/README.md

 + If the philosopher's ID is an even number, it picks its right chopstick up first, then its left.
 Otherwise, flip the order.
 + The max number of philosophers who can pick up a chopstick is limited to PHILOSOPHER\_NUM - 1 (e.g. If there are 5 philosophers, only 4 can hold a chopstick at once).

-This program utilises CN data types such as cn\_uint (unsigned int) and cn\_bool (C++ bool) which are included in "lib/handy/types.h".
+**Note**: This program utilises CN data types such as cn\_uint (unsigned int) and cn\_bool (C++ bool) which are included in "lib/handy/types.h".
+**Note**: There are two .c files. "philosophers.c" is the assignment, and the makefile will target this one to compile. "philosophers\_orig.c" is an alternative version which features command line arguments where you can specify the number of philosophers, speed of eating/thinking, etc.

 ###Synopsis
-./philosophers philosopher\_num eat\_rate think\_rate
+./philosophers

 ###Example
-**Command**: ./philosophers 5 10.2 10.2
+**Command**: ./philosophers
 ```
-Philosopher A has joined.
+Philosopher 0 has joined.
-Philosopher A wants to eat.
+Philosopher 0 wants to eat.
-Philosopher A is eating.
+Philosopher 0 is eating for 2.04996 seconds.
-Philosopher B has joined.
+Philosopher 1 has joined.
-Philosopher B is thinking.
+Philosopher 1 is thinking for 2.03838 seconds.
-Philosopher D has joined.
+Philosopher 3 has joined.
-Philosopher D is thinking.
+Philosopher 3 is thinking for 2.47537 seconds.
-Philosopher C has joined.
+Philosopher 2 has joined.
-Philosopher C wants to eat.
+Philosopher 2 wants to eat.
-Philosopher C is eating.
+Philosopher 2 is eating for 2.46172 seconds.
 ...
 ```